SprintHive/income-docs/api/v2/CreateIncomeVerificationRequest.md

 # Create Income Verification Request

 This endpoint is used to create an income verification request.
+The returned `incomeVerificationId` is the primary identifier used in all subsequent API calls for this case.
+The `incomeVerificationId` should be stored alongside your primary key `correlationId` for easy reference.

 ## Prerequisites
 * You have read and understand the security section [click here for more details](../../guides/security/CreatingJsonWebToken.md)